Refined universality for critical KCM: upper bounds: Preliminaries

 We also need the following natural notion of translation invariance. \begin{defn}[Translation invariance] Let $A\subset \bbR^2$.
 Consider a collection of events $\cE^\o(A+x)$ for $x\in\bbZ^2$ and $\o\in\O_{\bbZ^2\setminus(A+x)}$.
 We say that $\cE(A)$ is \emph{translation invariant}, if for all $\eta\in\O_A$, $\o\in\O_{\bbZ^2\setminus A}$ and $x\in\bbZ^2$ we have

-Similarly, we say that $\cE^\o(A)$ is \emph{translation invariant}, if the above holds for a fixed $\o\in\O_{\bbZ^2\setminus A}$. \end{defn} It is clear from the definition that $\cH(S)$ is translation invariant for any segment $S$.
-The same will hold for $\cT$ and $\ST$ events for tubes defined in \cref{subsec:traversability} and $\SG$ events for droplets defined throughout the paper.
-This will often be clear from the definitions, but when the definition itself is stated for a specific region of space (as in \cref{subsec:helping:sets}), we systematically extend it in a translation invariant way to all translates of this region.
+Similarly, we say that $\cE^\o(A)$ is \emph{translation invariant}, if the above holds for a fixed $\o\in\O_{\bbZ^2\setminus A}$. \end{defn} We extend the events $\cH_d(S)$, $\cH_d^\o(S)$, $\cH_d^W(S)$ from \cref{def:HW,def:HdS} in a translation invariant way.
+Similarly, $\cT$ and $\ST$ events for tubes defined in \cref{subsec:traversability} below and $\SG$ events for droplets defined throughout the paper are translation invariant.
+Therefore, we sometimes only define them for a fixed region, as we did in \cref{subsubsec:segment:helping}, but systematically extended them in a translation invariant way to all translates of this region.

-We also use the occasion to point out that, just like the event $\cH^\o(S)$, all our $\cT$, $\ST$ and $\SG$ events will be decreasing in both the configuration and the boundary condition, so that we will be able to apply \cref{subsec:correlation} as needed.
+We also use the occasion to point out that, just like the event $\cH_d^\o(S)$, all our $\cT$, $\ST$ and $\SG$ events are decreasing in both the configuration and the boundary condition, so that we are able to apply \cref{subsec:correlation} as needed.